nithinmohantk/tableau-and-snowflake-learning/Tableau_option.md

 2. Devs at Desks - video with commentary which is kinda cool or annoying depending on your frame of mind.
 The demo content starts from 17 min 21 sec  so fast forward to there.    https://www.youtube.com/watch?v=I_f4AoVWJ7o
 3. If you didn’t know Tableau paired up with Salesforce - https://www.youtube.com/watch?v=0KQ8KGJtLn8
 4. If you want a good laugh https://www.youtube.com/watch?v=_LnWX91Y0Q8 … I just can’t even describe this or why it exists.

+Next up - try the Tableau Hands On option